seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 The forehorse in the team, or I am none
 That draw i' th' sequent trace.
 These poor slight sores
 Need not a plantin; that which rips my bosom
-Almost to th' heart's— /
+Almost to th' heart's-- /

 **ARCITE**
 / Our uncle Creon. /